-Texas experienced the most substantial sections of Hurricane Harvey.
+Texas experienced the most substantial damage from Hurricane Harvey.
 However, the devastating storm forced its way inland and brought flooding to parts of southwest Louisiana.
 Though Harvey weakened to a tropical storm by the time it reached Louisiana, officials are taking steps toward protecting the state’s historical buildings.

 What the Grant Will Fund